Knowledge Hub: For Movement Partners

 The Story of Stuff Project established the Grassroots Grants Program in 2017 to support small organizations and groups organizing against water privatization and plastic pollution in the United States.
 Since they launched, they have supported over 70 grassroots groups with nearly $200,000 in funding.
 They prioritize BIPOC-led and serving groups focused on water privatization, plastic pollution, and other environmental justice focus areas.

-• Project centers community-driven, strategic use of non-violent direct action that demonstrate local resistance to destructive environmental activities i.e privatization of public water sources.
+• Project centers community-driven, strategic use of non-violent direct action that demonstrates local resistance to destructive environmental activities i.e privatization of public water sources.

-• Project amplifies community voices in regional, national and international forums and provide access to decision makers, funds to go toward travel and/or other related costs.
+• Project amplifies community voices in regional, national and international forums and provide access to decision-makers makers, funds to go toward travel and/or other related costs.

 • Project leverages field studies and original research to hold companies accountable for their on-the-ground activities